The Concept of 'Worship'

-Genuine believers accept that all good things that happen to them in life come from God alone, and that no human being has any power to benefit them except in accordance to God's will.
+Genuine believers have no doubt that all good things that come to them in life come from God alone, and that no human being has any power to benefit them except in accordance with God's will.
 This message is quite clear in the Quran:

 3- The expression of Appreciation and Gratitude:

 The Quran stresses the importance of expressing appreciation and gratitude to God.
-This should be accompanied by a genuine content with ones fortunes.
+This should be accompanied by a genuine contentment with ones fortunes.
 Those who are content with what they have are often the ones who find true happiness.
-It has been said that happiness is not having what you want, but wanting what you have.
+Verily, happiness is not having what we want, but wanting what we have.
 The following verse ascertains the importance of appreciation, and its great reward:

 The Quran states that God's blessings are so numerous that the human being can never count them all:

-Many of these God given blessings are taken for granted.
-If we consider our senses, to be able to hear and see, to be given a mind superior to all other creatures with which we are able to attain sovereignty on earth.
-The moment we lose one of these, say our sight, we know exactly what we have been taking for granted.
+Sadly, many of these God given blessings are taken for granted by most people.
+If we consider our senses, to be able to hear and see, to be given a mind superior to all other creatures with which we are able to attain sovereignty on earth, we find that many people take these for granted, then only realise their value if one of these senses is lost.
 All these blessings are God given.

 4- Proclaiming God's blessings:

-The fourth expression of act nine is to constantly proclaim God's blessings.
-Since God's blessings on us are too numerous to be counted, it is only fair that we should proclaim His blessings on us to every one we know.
+The fourth expression of appreciation is to constantly proclaim God's blessings.
+Since God's blessings to us are too numerous to be counted, it is only fair that we should proclaim His blessings to us to every one we know.
 By doing so we are expressing both our gratitude and our Worship of God.

-This act undoubtedly is the highest form of worship.
+This last act is undoubtedly the most noble of all the acts of Worship.
 This is the act of those who dedicate their lives and money to the cause of God.
-Those are the ones who constantly strive to preach the way to God.
-They are promised the highest reward:
+Those are the ones who constantly strive to preach the way to God; they are promised the highest reward:

 No words are better than those words that preach the way to God:

-The command to devote and dedicate ourselves and our money to the cause of God is also found in (Sura 22, verse 67) and (Sura 28, verse 87).
+The invitation to devote and dedicate ourselves and our money to the cause of God is also found in (Sura 22, verse 67) and (Sura 28, verse 87).

 The Quran also provides the optimum method of preaching and inviting to God:

-These are the ten expressions and signs of worshipping God.
+These are the eleven expressions and signs of worshipping God.
 How many of these are regularly observed?
-This is only the first question, however the more important question is how many of them are done for GOD ALONE?
+This is only the first question, however the more important question is how many of them are done for God alone?
 The answer to both of these questions will vary greatly among different individuals.
-If you would like to test the purity of your Worship, and whether you qualify to join the elite group of God's servants whom God calls (God's pure servants) (Ebad Allah Al-Mokhlaseen) then ask yourself in all honesty about those ten signs.
+If you would like to test the purity of your Worship, and whether you qualify to join the elite group of God's servants whom God calls (God's pure servants) (Ebad Allah Al-Mokhlaseen) then test yourself against those eleven acts.
 Take each act on its own and weigh your actions against it.

 For example, do you glorify any one besides God?
 Do you idolize any one to the extent of calling them perfect (God being the only absolute perfection)?